 - Complex zoning laws: At the commercial level, zoning laws are often more involved, as there are several categories of commercial zoning.
 Regulations depend on the property’s business use and the number of patrons.
 For instance, ordinances may mandate a minimum number of parking spaces or the number of similar businesses that can be located in the same district.
 Vacant land that could be developed into a commercial building can also be zoned as commercial property.

-- Less competition: There is less competition for businesses renting commercial properties, which drives down rental prices.
+- High risk of vacancy: While commercial properties often have a lower tenant turnover than residential, their vacancy periods may be longer.
+The logistics of relocating a business and renovating the space discourage most businesses from moving to a new storefront.
 Retailers face competition from big box stores, and online retailers can deliver similar products more conveniently and affordably, so there are empty commercial spaces across the country and not enough tenants to occupy them.
 As a result, it can take months to rent a commercial property after a vacancy.